open-learning/git4ol/README.md

 ### Adding assignments

-When adding assignments we start by checking out the ref of the step we're about to add an assignment for into a detached `HEAD`:
+Assignments are typically (but not always) based on a lesson step.
+When adding assignments we start by checking out the ref of  the assignment base into a detached `HEAD`:

+> **note**
+>
+> In this example we're basing our assignment on the ref `lessons/markdown@0.0.1/step/2` but anything `git` commitish is valid

 ```shell
 author@shell:~/git4ol$ git checkout lessons/markdown@0.0.1/step/2